This article has links to products and services we love, which we may make commission from.

 Don’t like gin?
 Look out for the cocktail cruise.

 This unique activity is also featured in our hen party guide.

 Check out our gin guide for more botanical ideas!

 Portobello Beach is an option for those looking to get in the sea.

-Wild swimming is said to be psychological and physiological beneficial.
+Wild swimming is said to have psychological and physiological benefits.